Kitware/trame/docs/content/docs/getting_started.md

 Layouts are meant to define the core UI elements of an application.
 Think of FullScreen vs Toolbar, Drawer, Footer and so on.
 Layouts let you drop pieces of your UI into pre-defined locations.
-The layout gather the way your application will look and it could be defined once or be redifined at runtime.
+The layout gathers the way your application will look.
+It could be defined once or be redifined at runtime.

 When creating a layout, you have the opportunity to define the Tab title along with a path to a favicon and a method to call at startup.

 ## HTML Elements

-HTML elements in trame (trame.html.*) are just helper for generating HTML content.
+HTML elements in trame (trame.html.*) are just helpers for generating HTML content.
 But because they exist as Python objects, users can interact with them simply by setting attributes on them in plain Python.

-Below are various way you can translate what you see on a Vue component to a trame syntax.
+Below are various ways that you can translate what you see on a Vue component into trame syntax.

 ```python
 # Attribute without value (boolean)